flavius/vim-tabs/README.md

 It helps you use tabs correctly and productively.

-This plugin is a work in progress, but it introduces the notion of "context", which, when paired with vim tabs, can be very powerful.
+This plugin is a work in progress, but it introduces the notion of "context", or "logical view" which, when paired with vim tabs, can be very powerful.

 In short: